 To create a virtual machine when you create a website, follow these steps:

 In the New ASP.NET Project dialog box, select the type of web application you want, and in the Azure section of the dialog box (in the lower-right corner), make sure that the Host in the cloud check box is selected (this check box is labeled Create remote resources in some installations).

-If prompted, sign in to Azure.
+Sign in to Azure if you're prompted.
 The Create Virtual Machine dialog box appears.

-In the DNS name box, type a name for the virtual machine.
+In the DNS name box, enter a name for the virtual machine.
 The DNS name must be unique in Azure.
 If the name you entered isn't available, a red exclamation point appears.

-In the Image list, choose the operating system image you want on the virtual machine.
-You can choose any of the standard images or your own image that you've uploaded to Azure.
+In the Image list, choose the VM image you want to base the virtual machine on.
+You can choose any of the standard Azure VM images or your own image that you've uploaded to Azure.

 Leave the Enable IIS and Web Deploy check box selected unless you plan to install a different web server.
 You won't be able to publish from Visual Studio if you disable Web Deploy.
 You can add IIS and Web Deploy to any of the packaged Windows Server images, including your own custom images.

 In the Size list, choose the size of the virtual machine.

 Specify the login credentials for this virtual machine.
 Make a note of them, because you'll need them to access the machine through Remote Desktop.

 In the Location list, choose the region to host the virtual machine in.